Solar-network/docs/docs/sxpswap/users/trust-wallet.md

 Your new SXP mainnet coins will arrive in your wallet within 30 minutes after receiving the required amount of confirmations.

 ![step 10](/sxpswap/assets/tw10.png)

-You will also be able to view the transaction and your updated balance using the Solarscan block explorer (<a href="https://solarscan.com" target="_blank" rel="noopener noreferrer">solarscan.com</a>).